-Change requests and codeset updates should be submitted to the IATA AIDX Sub Group for an initial review and approval prior to submission to the XML WG.
+Change requests and codesets updates should be submitted to the IATA AIDX Group for an initial review and approval prior to submission to the CMIG.

 The XML WG meets to validate any new developments and also change requests to the schema.
 A change request template can be found on the IATA extranet site (see "References and Location" section at the beginning of this Implementation Guide).